ddiem-ri-4D/ddiem-ri-4D.github.io/_pages/about.md

 <p><img style="float: left;margin:5px 20px 5px 1px" src="{{site.baseurl}}/assets/images/avt/avt.jpg" width="200px"></p>

-I'm currently as a student who goes by the full name is **Le Nhut Nam** (with Vietnamese format).
-I have a knowledge of Recognition, Machine Learning and Multivariate Statistical Analysis.
+I'm currently a student who goes by the full name is **Le Nhut Nam** (with Vietnamese format).
+I have knowledge of Recognition, Machine Learning, and Multivariate Statistical Analysis.
 Currently, I'm focusing on research **Graph Theory**, **Graph Neural Networks** and **Complex Networks**.
-Specially, my research is study about modelling complex relations and interactions in multi-relational data, graph structures and networks; methods to representation data (ie., Representation Learning on Graphs).
-My goal for my future is become Computer Scientist, get Master Degree in Computer Science, and for long term plan, get PhD in Computer Science.
+Especially, my research study is about modeling complex relations and interactions in multi-relational data, graph structures, and networks; methods to represent data (ie., Representation Learning on Graphs).
+My goal for my future is to become Computer Scientist, get a Master's Degree in Computer Science, and for the long term plan, get Ph.D. in Computer Science.

-This is a site which has a template fork from minimal mistake, just a static Github pages that post something about me, my work and some blog-post (written in English or Vietnamese depend on my opinion).
-If you guy interested about me, please look at my Linkedin profile and my [CV here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/nhutnamhcmus/resume/main/resume.pdf){:target="_blank"}
+This is a site that has a template fork from minimal mistake, just static Github pages that post something about me, my work, and some blog-post (written in English or Vietnamese depending on my opinion).
+If you guy interested in me, please look at my Linkedin profile and my [CV here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/nhutnamhcmus/resume/main/resume.pdf){:target="_blank"}

 ## Elsewhere on the web, you can find me on